Kugemura Station

 Kugemura Station (久下村駅, Kugemura-eki) is a passenger railway station located in the city of Tamba, Hyōgo Prefecture, Japan, operated by West Japan Railway Company (JR West).

 Lines

 Kugemura Station is served by the Kakogawa Line, and is located 46.3 kilometers from the terminus of the line at Kakogawa.

 Station layout

-The station consists of one ground-level side platform serving a singe bi-directional track.
+The station consists of one ground-level side platform serving a single bi-directional track.
 There is no station building, but only a concrete shelter.
 The station is unattended.

 History

 Kugemura Station opened on 27 December 1924.
 With the privatization of the Japan National Railways (JNR) on 1 April 1987, the station came under the aegis of the West Japan Railway Company.